bjssacademy/advanced-tdd/chapter06/chapter06.md

 ### Avoid weird stuff to start with

-By _weird stuff_, we mean error cases, boundary conditions and any other complex rules.
+By _weird stuff_, I mean error cases, boundary conditions and any other complex rules.

 All these things need developing, of course.
 Just not yet.
 If we _start_ there, we tend to bend our design out of shape.
 The code no longer succinctly describes the expected normal behaviour.
 Instead, it reads out as being mainly a list of stuff that can go wrong.